 We do know from a marriage record that Shakespeare married a woman named Anne Hathaway.
 However, the only other documents we have that pertain to William Shakespeare are some papers unrelated to writing and his three-page will.
-In this will there is no mention of any of his literary works, and the will itself was not written in a poetic manner that is typically present in Shakespearean writings.
+In this will, there is no mention of any of his literary works, and the will itself was not written in the poetic manner that is typically present in Shakespearean writings.

-Anti-Stratfordians is a collective term for people who believe there is an alternative author for Shakespearean plays and that William Shakespeare was used to shield the real author’s identity.
+Anti-Stratfordians is a collective term for people who believe there is an alternative author of Shakespearean plays and that William Shakespeare was used to shield the real author’s identity.
 Shakespeare’s authorship was first questioned in the nineteenth century.
 Since then, several famous people have cast their doubts about Shakespeare’s legitimacy, including Sigmund Freud, Mark Twain, Helen Keller, and Charlie Chaplin.

-So if William Shakespeare is just a front, then who do these anti-Stratfordians believe to have written Shakespeare’s famous plays?
+So if William Shakespeare is just a front, then who do these anti-Stratfordians believe to have written the famous plays?
 The first suspect is essayist Sir Francis Bacon, who was the first alternative candidate put forward as the real Shakespeare.
 As the theory goes, there are many large and small similarities between Bacon’s published works and Shakespeare’s plays.
-He was well educated and possessed the intellect necessary to compose these plays.
+He was well-educated and possessed the intellect necessary to compose these plays.
 Sir Francis Bacon was born in 1561 (three years before Shakespeare) and died in 1626, meaning his dates also fit the bill.
 People who believe that Sir Bacon wrote Shakespeare’s plays point to clues that they believe Bacon left that allude to him as the real author.

 Another individual who has been credited as the writer of Shakespeare’s plays is Christopher Marlowe.
 People point to Christopher Marlowe because the style of writing and the frequency of specific words and phrases are present in works done by both writers.
-Supporters of Marlowe believed that he faked his death and wrote Shakespeare’s plays in secret.
+Supporters of Marlowe believed he faked his death and wrote Shakespeare’s plays in secret.

 Another possibility is Edward de Vere, 17th Earl of Oxford.
 Interestingly, the Earl often wrote under the penman “Spear-shaker,” which is very similar to “Shakespeare.”
 It has been pointed out that Shakespeare was not born into money but wrote about the aristocracy in a very specific way.
-On the other hand, Edward de Vere was part of one of the most premier bloodlines in England, second only to the monarchy.
+On the other hand, Edward de Vere was part of one of the premier bloodlines in England, second only to the monarchy.
 Therefore, the Earl would have been very familiar with the making and underworking of the British aristocracy.